← Back to trust

 9.1.
 BIT-0002: launch-phase capital-capture pressure

 BIT-0002 (dTAO Subnet Start Call) records a launch environment in which capital and validator authority move ahead of evaluative substance.
-The proposal states directly that "bogus validator or miner code" attempts to establish early validator trust and child-hotkey delegations before subnet owners have time to publish and organize real code.
+The proposal states directly that "bogus validator or mining code" attempts to establish early validator trust and child-hotkey delegations before subnet owners have time to publish and organize production code.
 Participants are described rushing into subnet tokens before they can meaningfully evaluate whether to mine, validate, or buy.
-The institutional pattern BIT-0002 documents is the bootstrapping-capture pathway: capital-based validator authority established early, potentially persisting even as real evaluative work emerges or fails to emerge.
+The institutional pattern BIT-0002 documents is the bootstrapping-capture pathway: capital-based validator authority established early, potentially persisting even as substantive evaluative work emerges or fails to emerge.

-The governance response (the start-call mechanism) addresses the symptom (rushed early capital allocation) rather than the underlying structural condition (the capitalized-judgment architecture that allows capital to establish authority prior to evaluative substance).
+The governance response (the start-call mechanism) addresses the symptom (rushed early capital allocation) while leaving the underlying structural condition intact: the capitalized-judgment architecture allows capital to establish authority before evaluative substance is available.
 The start-call adds a procedural delay before subnet token trading becomes active, which can reduce the severity of bootstrapping capture but does not eliminate the structural pathway.

 9.2.
 BIT-0004: continuation-phase weak-calibration pressure